Introduction

 Begin with a thorough morning mouth cleaning to safeguard your overall health

-Many health changes don't start with grand decisions, but rather with seemingly small choices each morning.
+Many health changes don't begin with grand decisions, but rather with seemingly small choices each morning.

-A more complete oral hygiene routine may not bring immediate, dramatic changes, but it subtly alters the state of your mouth over time—a fresher breath, a more stable oral environment, a healthier overall health, and comfort that extends throughout the day.
+A more thorough oral hygiene routine may not bring immediate, dramatic changes, but it subtly alters the state of your mouth over time—leading to fresher breath, a more stable oral environment, and a healthier overall health.
+This comfort extends throughout the day without you even realizing it.